 Making My Wedding Dress - Part I - Starting Point

 Welcome to the very first edition of the Worthy Design Studio ‘Making My Wedding Dress’ Series.
-Over the coming weeks, I will be filling you in on the process I took to make my wedding dress.
+Over the coming weeks, I will be filling you in on the process I took to make my own wedding dress.
 Be sure to keep an eye on your inbox or keep notifications on for @worthydesigstudio on Instagram to hear about the post as soon as it’s published.

 Let’s dive right in!